AntIT-1/dns/README.md

 </p>

 <h1>Building Intuition for DNS </h1>
-This tutorial outlines inspection of A-records on a DNS server, creating our own A-record and touch on CNAME records.
+In this tutorial I will inspect A-records on a DNS server and create an A-record.
+I wil also touch on CNAME records.